xulihang/BasicCAT-website/silhouette/index.md

 ## Features

-1. AI-powered speech recognition and voice activity detection using models like OpenAI Whisper.
+1. AI-powered speech recognition and voice activity detection using models like OpenAI Whisper and Qwen3-ASR.
 It supports various natural languages like English, Chinese, Japanese, etc.
 2. AI-powered translation which takes the context into consideration.
 ChatGPT and DeepSeek supported.
 3. Easy-to-use interface to adjust the subtitle lines with the help of the waveform and various playback controls.